 Plain text over cloud services

 Why appeal to the cloud for managing your private notes, journals, organizers, calendars, to-do lists?
-Is it not effectively plain text underneath?
-Text that you can manage, backup, and synchronize yourself, offline, via simple means or open-source tools.
+Is not what’s underneath effectively plain text: text you can manage, backup, and synchronize yourself, offline, via simple means or open-source tools?
 Again, see my tools for examples.

 Why opt for the processed, the synthetic, or the sugar when you have free access to vegetables, natural fats, lean meats and healthier grains?
 Be it not a buffet, but a normal eatery or a home kitchen, the effort in proper nutrition only moderately increases.

 Why opt for a lifetime of obesity, cardiovascular problems and unwarranted health expenses to mitigate the very damage you voluntarily subject yourself to?

 This is a question of your inner essence, your physical appeal, your underlying performance.
 Why neglect such a crucial aspect?

 If your aim is for open-ended casual mingling and surprise opportunities, opt for environments with more people, more options, less of a fixed agenda.